AnomalyInnovations/toolbeam-cli/README.md

 Usage: tb <command>

 Commands:
-  signup      Sign up for Toolbeam login       Login to Toolbeam init <url>  Initialize your Toolbeam project add <path>  Add an API resource as a tool projects    List all your projects ls          List all your tools pull [id]   Pull your current project spec from Toolbeam push        Push your current project spec to Toolbeam whoami      Info about current logged in user logout      Logout from Toolbeam
+  signup             Sign up for Toolbeam login              Login to Toolbeam init <url>         Initialize your Toolbeam project add [oprn] <path>  Add an API resource as a tool rm [oprn] <path>   Remove the given API resource push               Push your current project spec to Toolbeam pull [id]          Pull your current project spec from Toolbeam project            View and manage your projects messageme          Send a text message with your recently created tools whoami             Info about current logged in user logout             Logout from Toolbeam

-Options:
-  -h, --help     Show help  [boolean]
-  -v, --version  Show version number  [boolean]
 ```

 #### tb init \<url\>